Sleep apnea

+Some people with sleep apnea are unaware they have the condition.
+In many cases it is first observed by a family member.
+An in-lab sleep study overnight is the preferred method for diagnosing sleep apnea.
+In the case of OSA, the outcome that determines disease severity and guides the treatment plan is the apnea-hypopnea index (AHI).
+This measurement is calculated from totaling all pauses in breathing and periods of shallow breathing lasting greater than 10 seconds and dividing the sum by total hours of recorded sleep.
+In contrast, for CSA the degree of respiratory effort, measured by esophageal pressure or displacement of the thoracic or abdominal cavity, is an important distinguishing factor between OSA and CSA.

 A systemic disorder, sleep apnea is associated with a wide array of effects, including increased risk of car accidents, hypertension, cardiovascular disease, myocardial infarction, stroke, atrial fibrillation, insulin resistance, higher incidence of cancer, and neurodegeneration.
-The exact effects of the condition will depend on how severe the apnea is and on the individual characteristics of the person having the apnea.
+Further research is being conducted on the potential of using biomarkers to understand which chronic diseases are associated with sleep apnea on an individual basis.

 Treatment may include lifestyle changes, mouthpieces, breathing devices, and surgery.
-Effective lifestyle changes may include avoiding alcohol, losing weight, stopping smoking, and sleeping on one's side.
+Effective lifestyle changes may include avoiding alcohol, losing weight, smoking cessation, and sleeping on one's side.
 Breathing devices include the use of a CPAP machine.
 With proper use, CPAP improves outcomes.
 Evidence suggests that CPAP may improve sensitivity to insulin, blood pressure, and sleepiness.
 Long term compliance, however, is an issue with more than half of people not appropriately using the device.
 In 2017, only 15% of potential patients in developed countries used CPAP machines, while in developing countries well under 1% of potential patients used CPAP.
 Without treatment, sleep apnea may increase the risk of heart attack, stroke, diabetes, heart failure, irregular heartbeat, obesity, and motor vehicle collisions.

-Alzheimer's disease and severe obstructive sleep apnea are connected because there is an increase in the protein beta-amyloid as well as white-matter damage.
-These are the main indicators of Alzheimer's, which in this case comes from the lack of proper rest or poorer sleep efficiency resulting in neurodegeneration.
-Having sleep apnea in mid-life brings a higher likelihood of developing Alzheimer's in older age, and if one has Alzheimer's then one is also more likely to have sleep apnea.
-This is demonstrated by cases of sleep apnea even being misdiagnosed as dementia.
-With the use of treatment through CPAP, there is a reversible risk factor in terms of the amyloid proteins.
-This usually restores brain structure and diminishes cognitive impairment.

 OSA is a common sleep disorder.
 A large analysis in 2019 of the estimated prevalence of OSA found that OSA affects 936 million—1 billion people between the ages of 30–69 globally, or roughly every 1 in 10 people, and up to 30% of the elderly.
 Sleep apnea is somewhat more common in men than women, roughly a 2:1 ratio of men to women, and in general more people are likely to have it with older age and obesity.
+Other risk factors include being overweight, a family history of the condition, allergies, and enlarged tonsils.